Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 An electronic device was hooked up to the room’s entertainment screen, and he claimed it was entirely for entertainment purposes.
 He had apparently been playing a game on it before the inspection, which featured a heavily cyberized human, paused in the midst of a pitched gun battle with other, equally augmented humans.
 The game’s creators had gone into *disturbing* detail in making one unfortunate foe’s head explode in as gruesomely realistic a way as possible.

 Eriwyth shivered and stepped out of the room.
 Up until then, she’d been telling herself that the Human’s appearance was just an act, that he was being deliberately disturbing to throw her and her officers off-balance.
-And while that was unquestionably the case...what kind of a *sick* culture created something like that and called it a *game?*
+And while that was unquestionably the case... what kind of a *sick* culture created something like that and called it a *game?*

 There was nothing of note aboard the ship, otherwise.
 Weapons, yes, but *every* ship carried weapons in case of pirates or Hunters.
 The makeshift training facility in a redundant cargo hold was strange, but clearly there for a legitimate use.
 It would take time to verify the contents of the shipping containers and establish that they did indeed contain only raw foodstuffs as the manifest claimed….